Court Dismissed Claim of Incitement of Hatred against Activists for PalestinePublished on Mon Jan 18 2021 - modified on Fri Mar 12 2021

 The defendants’ lawyers, with the support of the ELSC, appealed this decision before the Provincial Court of Valencia, which overruled the previous verdict and dismissed the case.
 The Court dismissed the case before the defence were able to present their brief.

-In conclusion, the Provincial Court of Valencia upheld the claims of the defendants’ lawyers and the Public Prosecutor’s Office, acknowledging that criticism of Zionism and Israeli Government’s practices upon the Palestinians does not constitute incitement of hatred.
+In its ruling, the Provincial Court of Valencia upheld the claims of the defendants’ lawyers and the Public Prosecutor’s Office, acknowledging that criticism of Zionism and Israeli Government’s practices upon the Palestinians does not constitute incitement of hatred.
 Objecting to a singer’s participation in a festival which is committed to the respect of human rights, based on his personal support for the practices of the State of Israel, is not criminal, but reflective of a legitimate form of activism in support for Palestinian rights.

 Europapress, Archivan la causa contra ocho activistas acusados de participar en el boicot al cantante Matisyahu en Rototom de 2015, 18 January 2021